American College of Clinical Pharmacy

 2. Describe the pathophysiology of HF, focusing on the role that neurohormonal and other vasoactive agents play in HF progression.

-3. Given a patient with chronic HF, devise an appropriate pharmacologic and nonpharmacologic therapeutic plan, with an emphasis on guideline-directed therapy and management.
+3. Given a patient with chronic HF, devise an appropriate pharmacologic and nonpharmacologic therapeutic plan, with an emphasis on guideline-directed medical therapy and management.

 4. Given a patient with chronic HF and several comorbidities, devise an appropriate evidence-based pharmacotherapy plan addressing specific comorbidities related to HF.